Castle Airport: Facilities

 There are four instrument approach procedures: one instrument landing system (ILS) approach, two Global Positioning System approaches (GPS) and one VOR/DME approach.
 GPS approaches are set up on each runway.
 Runway 31 is the only runway with an ILS approach and a VOR/DME approach.

 Traffic

-In the year ending February 11, 2015 the airport had 103,363 aircraft operations, an average of 283 per day: 99% general aviation and less than 1% military, air taxi and airline.
-75 aircraft were then based at this airport: 61 single-engine, 10 multi-engine, three jet aircraft, and one helicopter.
+In the year ending May 30, 2019, the airport had 103,363 aircraft operations, an average of 283 per day: 99% general aviation, <1% military, and <1% air taxi.
+71 aircraft were then based at this airport: 53 single-engine, 16 multi-engine, and 2 helicopter.

 Pollution

 Since the mid-1940s, aircraft maintenance, fuel management, and fire training activities on the base have generated wastes that consist primarily of waste fuels, oils, solvents, and cleaners.
 Base activities also have generated lesser amounts of paints and plating wastes.

 The EPA has this base listed on their database due to bulk wastes such as solvents, oils, fuels, and sludges which were disposed in pits at landfills around the base until 1977.
 Fuel and waste oils were incinerated by the Air Force during fire training exercises.
 The Air Force ceased disposal of hazardous waste on site in 1977, and the base was officially closed in 1995.
 During the following cleanup efforts, all hazardous and toxic materials that the Air Force was unwilling or unable to transport offsite were sealed into four onsite landfills.